tushar2704/VibeCode/docs/01-introduction/README.md

 ---

-> *"The best code is not just functional—it's crafted with intention, built with purpose, and shared with community.
-This is the essence of Vibe Coding."*
+> **By [Tushar Aggarwal](https://www.linkedin.com/in/tusharaggarwalinseec/)** - *"The best code is not just functional—it's crafted with intention, built with purpose, and shared with community.
+This is the essence of VibeCode."*
+>
+> 🔗 **Connect**: [LinkedIn](https://www.linkedin.com/in/tusharaggarwalinseec/) | Follow for development insights and updates

-**Welcome to the Vibe Coding community.
+**Welcome to the VibeCode community.
 Let's build something amazing together.** 🌊✨

 ---